cbrl-nuces/GOntoSim/README.md

 Any one of the following measures can be used to calculate the similarity:
-'gontosim',	'baseline', 'lca', 'baselineDesc', 'wang', 'gogo' ('resnik' and 'lin' can be calculated for MF only )s
+'gontosim',	'baseline', 'lca', 'baselineDesc', 'wang', 'gogo' ('resnik' and 'lin' can be calculated for MF only)

 The arguments required are the similarity measure, the GO Aspect (MF or BP), Evidence Code (IEA or NONIEA), number of samples
 ```